My favourite arguments against person-affecting views

 It’s important to figure out whether person-affecting views (PAVs) are true or false.
 If PAVs are true, we should be spending less on reducing x-risk.
 If PAVs are false, we (and the world at large) should be spending more on reducing x-risk, and we should be wary of the potential post-AGI failure-mode of creating way too few happy people.

 I think that PAVs are false, but I also think that extant arguments against PAVs are weak.
 In this post, I’ve sketched out some arguments that I like better.
 I began with the simple argument and laid out problems for the classic PAV response.
 I then explained two arguments from Tomi Francis.
 These arguments imply that it’s good to create happy people, and better to create happier people.
 I then considered two kinds of deontic PAV – narrow views and wide views – and presented arguments against those.
 Narrow views face a trilemma in my Expanded Non-Identity case.
-Wide views run into trouble in my Two-Shot Non-Identity case.
+Wide views face a trilemma in my Two-Shot Non-Identity case.

 1. ^